 The climate of Electoral Area E is characterized by warm summers and cool wet winters.
 Annual rainfall averages from 400 mm per year in the southwest parts of the area to 600 mm per year in the northeast.
 In winter, total snowfall can range from 160 to 425 cm depending on the elevation and location within the electoral area.
 Summers tend to be drier and temperatures can reach above 30 degrees Celsius.
 Although summers are relatively dry, the slow-melting snow pack has historically helped to keep the soil moisture levels high during the summer.
-However, climate change is changing the amount of snowpack and the timing of freshet which has implications on flooding and forest fire behaviour.
+However, climate change is causing earlier freshets and loss of glaciers which affects flooding, forest fire behaviour, impacts to ecosystems and hydro-electric power generation.